Oklahoma's Legendary Outlaws

 The train carrying Grat Dalton bounced along its tracks taking the notorious rail robber and horse thief straight to justice in a Texas prison.
 On either wrist, Grat was handcuffed to a deputy and his chance of escape seemed slim-to-none.
 As the ride continued, luck had it that one deputy was lured to sleep, the other to conversation with a nearby passenger.
 Unseen, Grat's hand slowly crept into the deputy's pocket, snatched the handcuff key and freed the lock.
-The rough-and-tumble desperado knew the countryside better than most, and his patience was rewarded over the South Canadian River as he tumbled, headfirst, into the rushing waters of freedom below.
+The rough-and-tumble desperado knew the countryside better than most, and his patience was rewarded over the river as he tumbled, headfirst, into the rushing waters of freedom below.
 Grat Dalton is just one of many Oklahoma outlaws who have robbed and roved Indian Territory looking for the next big payout.

 As one of the last states added to the Union, Oklahoma settlers came with the understanding that they may have to take the law into their own hands to protect their own.
 Outlaws like Pretty Boy Floyd, who stole from the rich to give to the poor, were few and far between.
 Other thieves like Bonnie and Clyde had a no holds barred approach to lining their pockets.
 Read on to discover Oklahoma’s legendary outlaws.

 Belle Starr & Jesse James – Robbers Cave State Park, Wilburton